kaloja/kaloja/readme.md

 # Kaloja

 An updated version of my portfolio is coming some time.
+I'm not showing any work until then.